Admission requirements: qualifications

 Admission to the university is only permitted if documents certifying possession of the requirements are valid, as required by current regulations and the specific provisions of the Ministry of University and Research.

 Curricular and personal preparation requirements

-For Corsi di Laurea magistrale (Master's degrees) in Economics, Engineering and Law areas the pre-evaluation by the relevant Commission is compulsory for candidates with foreign degree, in order to verify if they meet the specific curricular and personal preparation requirements.
+For Corsi di Laurea magistrale (second cycle degrees) in Economics, Engineering and Law areas the pre-evaluation by the relevant Commission is compulsory for candidates with foreign degree, in order to verify if they meet the specific curricular and personal preparation requirements.
 Applications must be submitted via PICA online procedure.

 Differently, admission to the following study programmes requires candidates to sit and pass a selective admission test: